Existence of God: Empirical arguments

+Premise 1 is based on the fact that religious experiences are personal and subjective.
+They are often described in terms of feelings, emotions, and sensations that are difficult to describe or measure objectively.
+For example, a person may claim to have had a mystical experience in which they felt a deep sense of unity with all things.
+However, this experience cannot be objectively measured or verified by others.
+It is purely subjective and exists only in the mind of the individual who had it.

+Premise 2 follows logically from premise 1.
+If religious experiences cannot be verified or falsified, then they cannot be used as evidence to support any particular belief about God's existence or nature.
+This is because there is no way to distinguish between genuine religious experiences and mere hallucinations or delusions.
+Without objective criteria for verifying or falsifying religious experiences, they remain purely subjective and cannot be used as evidence in any rational debate about the existence of God.

+Premise 3 is the conclusion that follows logically from premises 1 and 2.
+If religious experiences are unreliable as evidence for the existence of God, then they cannot be used to support any argument for the existence of God.
+This means that any argument that relies on religious experiences as evidence for God's existence is inherently flawed and cannot be taken seriously by those who demand objective evidence for their beliefs.

 Argument from inconsistent revelations

 Argument from parsimony

 The argument from parsimony (using Occam's razor) contends that since natural (non-supernatural) theories adequately explain the development of religion and belief in gods, the actual existence of such supernatural agents is superfluous and may be dismissed unless otherwise proven to be required to explain the phenomenon.

 Argument from historical induction

 The argument from "historical induction" concludes that since most theistic religions throughout history (e.g. ancient Egyptian religion, ancient Greek religion) and their gods ultimately come to be regarded as untrue or incorrect, all theistic religions, including contemporary ones, are therefore most likely untrue/incorrect by induction.
 H. L. Mencken wrote a short piece about the topic entitled "Memorial Service" in 1922.
 It is implied as part of Stephen F. Roberts' popular quotation:

 I contend that we are both atheists.
 I just believe in one fewer god than you do.
 When you understand why you dismiss all the other possible gods, you will understand why I dismiss yours.